 None of this is to suggest that Australia's human rights policy is the uncomplicated application of high principle irrespective of the consequences.
 There are obviously occasions when we have to make choices about how best to handle a human rights issue in order to be effective and protect our national interests at the same time.
-Human rights policies tend to be long term policies but with careful handling they need not conflict with the short term needs of other policies to achieve political, defence, trade, investment, tourism or other objectives.
+With careful handling, human rights policies need not conflict with the short term needs of other policies to achieve political, defence, trade, investment, tourism or other objectives.

-At all times we have to take into account our special national interests when deciding how best to approach a particular human rights case.
+At all times we have to take into account our particular national interests when deciding how best to approach a particular human rights case.
 That is part of the responsibility of governing.
 But we never retreat from our commitment to do something.
-Our record bears this out.
+The choice is not about whether to act, but how to act, and our record bears this out.